 - Most any bike can be given the bobber treatment

-- Low barrier to entry (most customizers opt for common used bikes)
+- Low barrier to entry (most customizers opt for commonly used bikes)

-- Clipped or missing fenders not fun in the rain
+- Clipped or missing fenders aren’t fun in the rain

 - Picky cops might ticket you for any non-DOT lighting gear

-- May go out of style at any moment
+- It may go out of style at any moment

-Examples: Harley-Davidson Street Glide, Honda FB6, Indian Chief Vintage
+Examples: Harley-Davidson CVO Street Glide, Honda FB6, Indian Chief Vintage

 - Less weight, better handling than a full-blown tourer

 - Cases and windscreens often detach to slim the bike down even more